domm/CtrlO-Crypt-XkcdPassword/README.md

 # Defining custom word lists

-Please note that `language` is only supported for the wordlists included with this distribution.
+Please note that `language` is only supported for the word lists included with this distribution.

 ## in a plain file